nlaranio/nlaranio.github.io/essays/Learn_Meteor_Fast.md

   This if just an unfortunate outcome as I definitely want to understand more of the use of Meteor and how to implement it in an app or site I can download/visit.
 I get that we will probably be doing exactly that for projects in our ICS class but it will be with such a weak grasp on the framework.
-It seems like such a cool idea that I can build a version of the client-server connection
+It seems like such a cool idea that I can build a version of the client-server connection.
+As someone who really prefers database and back-end work as opposed to front-end I really want to enjoy learning Meteor.